MeteoSwiss/opendata/docs/a-data-groundbased/a9-phenological-observations.md

 ## Data download

-:::warning
+:::info

 We are currently setting up our service as Beta.
 During this phase everything is subject to change without prior notice.
-- Not all yearly `y` values (data granularity) are available for all stations yet.
+- All files are available for all stations.

 :::